 Ocean swimming in these ideal conditions is about as spiritually intoxicating and invigorating as it gets.
 I prefer alternating from the crawl to the breaststroke, moving back and forth between the buoy lines in shallow water no deeper than 10 or 15 feet.

-Any farther out to sea and my irrational fear of sharks might sets off a panic attack of terrifying proportions, when my meditative kicks and strokes suddenly turn into the frenetic and turbulent spasms of shark bait splashing and thrashing for the safety of the shore.
+Any farther out to sea and an irrational fear of becoming the victim of a shark attack sends me into panic overdrive, when the sheer terror of turning suddenly into shark bait turns my meditative kicks and strokes into frenetic and turbulent spasms of splashing and thrashing towards the safety of the shore.

 Every so often, I find waterlogged money, mostly bills of small denominations, drifting along the seabed.
 Once spotted, I dive down to scoop up the notes and like a dutiful husband bring them straight home to my wife.